gianlucaitachi/homecare_new/README.md

 ### Running the Flutter App Locally
 1. Ensure the backend server is running so the mobile client can authenticate.
-2. Navigate to the Flutter project: `cd homecare_app`.
+2. Navigate to the Flutter project: `cd app`.
 3. Fetch dependencies: `flutter pub get`.
 4. Format and analyze (optional but recommended):
    - `flutter format lib`